Code of Conduct

 4. Associate Rights Policies

-It is the policy of the Catholic Health System to value associates, their wellbeing and their satisfaction; to respect the differences and diversity of its associates; and not to discriminate on the basis of race, color, religion, sex, national origin, age, veteran status or disability.
+It is the policy of the Catholic Health System to value associates, their wellbeing and their satisfaction; to respect the differences and diversity of its associates; and not to discriminate on the basis of race, color, religion, sex, gender identity and expression, national origin, age, veteran status or disability.
 The Catholic Health System fosters an organizational culture that encourages open communication, without fear of retaliation.
 Each associate has the right to work in an environment free of harassment and disruptive behavior.

 5. Billing Policies